corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 `JsonDate` is part of our extended JSON type model and it is implicitly convertible to-and-from `NodaTime.LocalDate` for the same reason.

-So conversions are really useful in that they let us write idiomatic dotnet code, while maintaining the benefits of our JSON data model.
+So conversions are really useful in that they let us write idiomatic .NET code, while maintaining the benefits of our JSON data model.

 But there's another important consequence of this feature.